 Research

 How are service corps programs supporting communities as they respond to and recover from disaster?
 This paper provides insights into who is working in such programs, what are their motivations for serving, and how do they hope to contribute to creating more resilient communities post-disaster.
-The study integrates data collected from members of three different […]Workforce Development & the 4Rs Wraps Up Site Visits in Los Angeles with the DataCorps
+The study integrates data collected from members of three different […]Workforce Development & the 4Rs Wraps Up Site Visits in Los Angeles with the DataCorps Fellows

 Author: Cici Akuley Nestled in the Mountain West region of the United States, rural Utah is known for its breathtaking mountainous landscapes.
 Nevertheless, residents must also contend with a wide range of natural disasters that include droughts, floods, and wildfires.
-The Workforce Development & the 4Rs project research team, along with our DataCorps fellows, visited Richfield, […]Workforce Development & the 4Rs Kicks Off Summer 2025 Site Visits with DataCorps
+The Workforce Development & the 4Rs project research team, along with our DataCorps Fellows, visited Richfield, […]Workforce Development & the 4Rs Kicks Off Summer 2025 Site Visits with DataCorps Fellows

 Author: Michael Culbert The New Orleans area is racked with a variety of environmental challenges.
 Much of the area is below sea level, its position on the Gulf Coast is prone to intense hurricanes, and the combination of high humidity and high temperatures leads to substantial heat-related threats.
 The CECE research team kicked off our […]What We Lose When America Loses AmeriCorps